Bear Gryll’s Scotland Survivor Academy: Can You Do It?

 Bear Gryll’s Academy: Surviving Alone in the Wilds of Scotland

-Many people are acquainted with the popular television show, Man vs. Wild (Born Survivor, UK) that aired on the Discovery Channel until this past March.
-Well, Bear Grylls, the “Man” is starting a survival academy this November.
-The first session will be six days surviving in the wilderness of the Scottish Highlands.
+Many people are acquainted with the popular television show, Man vs. Wild (Born Survivor, UK) that once aired on the Discovery Channel.
+Well, Bear Grylls, the “Man” started a survival academy a decade ago.
+The longest course is his 5-day Scottish Highlands survival academy.

-Grylls says that his academy will be “The most challenging but empowering survival course on the planet”.
+Grylls says that his academy is “The most challenging but empowering survival course on the planet”.

-This inaugural course will take place from November 3rd to November 9th and has ten participants.
-The Bear Gryll’s team is very excited about this new venture.
-It will cost $4,858 not including flights/travel.
+Bear Gryll’s team is very excited about this new venture.
+It will cost 1325 euros, not including flights/travel.
 However, all meals and accommodation are included in the price.

 What to Bring?

-Participants should bring gloves, water and windproof trousers and jacket, swimming suits, sneakers (trainers), sunglasses, casual clothes, a wash bag, a towel, any personal medication they may have, and a camera.
-To ensure a comfortable sleep (or as comfortable as you can get while camping) that one packs a four seasons sleeping bad, camp bed, head torch, 30 liter hiking backpack and a sleeping mat.
+Participants should bring gloves, water, and windproof trousers and jacket, swimming suits, sneakers (trainers), sunglasses, casual clothes, a wash bag, a towel, any personal medication they may have, and a camera.
+To ensure a comfortable sleep (or as comfortable as you can get while camping) that one can fit a four-seasons sleeping bag, camp bed, head torch, 30-liter hiking backpack and a sleeping mat.

 What do you learn?

-On day one of the trip the ten lucky participants will learn the Priorities of Survival.
-They will be trained in the practical art tying of knots, rope usage and river crossing.
+On day one of the trip, the ten participants will learn the Priorities of Survival.
+They will be trained in the practical art tying of knots, rope usage, and river crossing.
 They will then be trained in navigation, fire lighting, and ending with an inspirational campfire survival lecture.